 6. You’re using exercise to moderate your emotions

 Yes, everyone clings to the feeling of a runner's high (same goes for the buzz you feel after spin, rock climbing, and every other physical pursuit).
 And it's only natural to take your frustration from work or your social life out on a particularly grueling or intense workout.
-But if you rely on exercise to elicit positive feelings (happiness, contentment) and alleviate negative emotions (anger, extreme sadness) on a daily basis, you could be on a dangerous path—epecially if you're also not enjoying the exercise and only feel relief with the accomplishment, Petruzzelli says.
+But if you rely on exercise to elicit positive feelings (happiness, contentment) and alleviate negative emotions (anger, extreme sadness) on a daily basis, you could be on a dangerous path—especially if you're also not enjoying the exercise and only feel relief with the accomplishment, Petruzzelli says.

 7. You're obsessed with your weight or physique

 A desire to change your weight or physique is often what spurs the desire to exercise.
 But if you're exercising solely to burn calories or “earn” your meal—or you engage in compensatory exercise because you ate too much earlier or the day before—that's a sign of obsessive behavior, Petruzzelli says.
 Some men even suffer from body dysmorphic disorder—a condition where you have a severely distorted perception of your weight and shape.
 It's incredibly dangerous for your mental and physical health if you're never satisfied with your performance, the way your body looks, or how you're progressing.

 "Having a healthy balance between your everyday life and your training can make you a better athlete and person," Petruzzelli says.

 Here are 4 ways to do just that:

 1. Create a healthy way to cope with stress and negative emotions